 - e) in recognition of the importance of associative values, that the use of cultural heritage criterion (vi) should be discussed in light of the outcomes of the African meeting on authenticity and integrity (Zimbabwe 26 to 31 May 2000), - f) following an in-depth debate on the nomination process, that clarity is needed concerning: - referral (including deadlines) - deferral (to use same procedures and deadlines as for new nominations) - rejection - re-nominations - strict application of procedures and deadlines by the Secretariat - clear statements about transboundary, joint nominations, serial and phased nominations as well as extensions; - g) a possible restriction of numbers of nominations presented to the World Heritage Committee each year be applied (this recommendation is similar to that made by the Working Group on the Representativity of the World Heritage List). - 5.
 The working group which discussed identification, evaluation, nomination and inscription (new Section II of the Operational Guidelines), reviewed the proposal made to the twenty-third session of the Bureau (July 1999) to change paragraph 65 of the Operational Guidelines.
 This proposal was that the ICOMOS and IUCN evaluations be provided to all States Parties concerned in advance of the Bureau meeting.
 The need for information to be provided to all States Parties was recognized.
 The working group recommended that the current text be retained, while the plenary considered that this suggestion should be further reviewed by the twenty-fourth sessions of the World Heritage Committee and its Bureau. - 6.
 Following the discussions of the working group which reviewed management, monitoring, reporting, in-Danger listing and deletion (the new Section III of the Operational Guidelines), it was recommended that, - a) A section on management of World Heritage properties be included in the Operational Guidelines.
 This recommendation was made in recognition of the fact that management of properties is as important as inscription and in order to maintain the integrity of the List over time.
 It was also noted that the management of World Heritage properties requires extra skills due to the higher level of accountability and that site managers will require specific information to ensure that World Heritage values are preserved. - b) A statement of specific World Heritage values of a property should be a key element of a nomination dossier.
-This statement as written by the States Parties and as amended by the Committee on the advice of the reference should be removed from draft criterion (viii) as IUCN is concerned at the confusion which would be created in bringing the human element specifically into this draft criterion when this seems far more appropriate to the criteria relevant to cultural landscapes - draft criteria (iii), (iv) or (v).

-Advisory Bodies is the core statement on which the properties should be managed to protect its World Heritage values.
+This statement as written by the States Parties and as amended by the Committee on the advice of the Advisory Bodies is the core statement on which the properties should be managed to protect its World Heritage values.
 It was also recognized that State Parties also may wish to protect other values.
 This statement of values will become the reference point for all subsequent management of the property (a revision and clarification of paragraph 63 of the Operational Guidelines will be needed).